onflow/cadence-style-guide/project_development_tips.md

     - Helps the developer and reviewers understand the work-in-progress code better, as well as the intentions of the design (for testing and reviewing)
 - Functions should be commented with a
     - Description
-    - Parameter descriptions (unless it is obvious)
+    - Parameter descriptions
-    - Return value descriptions (unless it is obvious)
+    - Return value descriptions
-- Top Level comments and comments for types, fields, events, and functions should use `///` (three slashes) because there is a cadence docs generating tool that picks up three slash comments to auto-generate docs.
-Tool readme: [https://github.com/onflow/cadence/tree/master/tools/docgen](https://github.com/onflow/cadence/tree/master/tools/docgen)
+- Top Level comments and comments for types, fields, events, and functions should use `///` (three slashes) to be recognised by the [Cadence Documentation Generator](https://github.com/onflow/cadence-tools/tree/master/docgen)
     - regular comments within functions should only use two slashes (`//`)
 - When looking for reviews, these requirements need to be followed (contracts and features that don’t have these are not ready for review and any reviewers should ask for them before doing the review):
     - Contract needs to be commented as described above